datafix-com/HelloWorld/README.md

 This repo ( repository ) ...

 ## NotesH(wo)
-* rank the initial opportunities as they are recognized.
+* rank the initial opportunities, as they are recognized.
 * ask for confidentiality contracts & and written data transfer procedures
 * review the "bucket" environment
 * monitor the current effort to 'read' the MpAc data.